Vitols999/QMS-WIKI/QMapTool/InstallSetup.md

 ![QMT initial layout](QMapTool/images/QMTLayout.jpg "QMT initial layout")

-### List of command-line options
+### List of commandline options

-The following options are available when starting QMT from the command-line:
+The following options are available when starting QMT from the commandline:

 | Switch | Parameter  | Comment                                        |
 |:------:|:----------:|------------------------------------------------|